 Book: Think Like a Pancreas (read this, no matter what)

 Book: Sugar Surfing (more helpful if you're on a pump, but has some good ideas regardless)

 For MDI with young kids: i-Port Advance (not covered by insurance, but very affordable & worth the out-of-pocket for MDI because it makes frequent corrections a breeze.
 Talk to sales rep about getting a free 1-month trial)

 For MDI without i-Port: Shotblocker (part placebo, part sensory distraction, and all MAGIC, makes injections tear-free)

-Nudging mild lows: Neon Lasers "pixie sticks" candy (1g sugar; I like these over real pixie sticks because the wrapper is plastic and doesn't break & make a mess in my diabetes kit)
+Nudging mild lows: Neon Lasers "pixie sticks" candy (1g carbs sugar per straw; I like these over real pixie sticks because the wrapper is plastic and doesn't break & make a mess in my diabetes kit)